s-schmidbauer/mailserver/README.md

 # Setup
 * Configure a new server
 * Your DNS for: A, AAAA and reverse records
+* Later, once tested and working fine you can also create an MX records for your domain
 * Configure ansible inventory using: `ansible_user=root ansible_ssh_password=secret`
 * (Or skip that step if your provider places a pubkey for you)